Black Hills Central Railroad: Standard Gauge

 BHCR gradually acquired its current range of locomotives and rolling stock, and continued operations over the full length of the branch until the 1972 Black Hills flood destroyed the last three miles of track into Keystone.
 Burlington Northern relocated and rebuilt two miles, to a new Keystone Junction a mile west of the town.
-During the rebuilding, the BHCR ran its trains out of Custer, 15 miles south of Hill City on BN’s Deadwood branch.
+During the rebuilding, the BHCR ran its trains out of Custer, 15 miles south of Hill City on BN's Deadwood branch.
 In 1977 the Black Hills Central returned to the Keystone branch, and in 1981 acquired the trackage from BN, which withdrew freight services after its freight traffic had withered away.
 The last mile was continued into Keystone in 2001.

-In 1986 Burlington Northern abandoned the Deadwood branch through Hill City, leaving the BHCR as an isolated railroad.
+In 1986, the Burlington Northern abandoned the Deadwood branch through Hill City, leaving the BHCR as an isolated railroad.
 (The entire former Deadwood line is now the George S. Mickelson Trail, a long distance rail trail.)